Why should startups care about patents?

 Startup patents for offense and defense

 Much has been said about the astronomical costs of enforcing a patent.
 What’s lost in the discussion of the offensive purposes of a patent is the defensive value of a strong patent portfolio.
-Startups are unlikely to initiate expensive patent lawsuits against competitors, they are often on the receiving end of a patent infringement litigation.
-Having a family of patents with broad coverage of various aspects of their innovative technology can prevent or discourage others from asserting patent infringement claims against a startup.
+Startups are unlikely to initiate expensive patent lawsuits against competitors.
+Instead, they are often on the receiving end of a patent infringement litigation.
+Having a family of patents with broad coverage can prevent or discourage others from asserting patent infringement claims against a startup.

 Keep invention confidential until after patent filing